 Still, the advantage of the motif approach compared to a mutual fund or ETF purchase is that I can choose which companies to include as well as their weightings in the motif.
 Plus, (unlike an actively managed fund), I can control when I sell individual stocks within the motif, rebalance the portfolio, and acquire new stocks.
 Finally, I won't pay management fees that are standard with traditional mutual funds.

 Since ramping up its services, Motif has added a platform fee.
 This fee is $10 every quarter if your account balance is less than $10,000 and you haven't paid for commission trades or subscription services.
 This amount isn't huge, just $40 per year, but can erode your returns if your account is small and not very active.

 To invest with Motif Investing, I must open and fund an account.
 Then browse through its catalog of motifs and/or build a motif filled with stocks or ETFs of my choice.
 Each motif can contain up to 30 stocks or ETFs.

 I can buy a motif as designed or make adjustments to the motif.
 I can change the weightings of individual stocks from an allocation by market capitalization to an equal weight among all stocks or a custom allocation of my choice.
 Further, I can add or delete stocks as long as I have at least one holding and no more than 30 stocks.

-The account minimum is $250 plus any trading costs ($9.95 per motif purchase, rebalance, and sale).
+The account minimum is $250 plus any trading costs (generally, $9.95 per motif purchase, rebalance, and sale).
 However, in some cases, I may need more in my account to place a trade on stocks with lower volume.
 I noticed this nuance when I created a motif last year and had to wait for prices to go down before my trade could be executed (however, this turn of events boosted my returns).